-Excessive humidity can be a terrible thing, especially for hairstyles, make-up, and even inhaling.
+A lot of humidity can be a terrible thing, especially for hairdos, make-up, and even inhaling.
 But not enough humidity in your home might actually damage some aspects of your home’s interior.
-Check out these few things you may have in your home that insufficient humidity can damage over time.
+Check out these few things you may have in your home that low humidity can ruin over time.

 Wooden Floors and Furniture

-When humidity levels rise and fall it causes wood to bloat and shrink, which could cause cracks and instability in wood furniture.
-The swelling and shrinking also adds to warping or openings in wood flooring.
+When humidity increases and decreases it causes wood to bloat and shrink, which could cause cracks and instability in wood furniture.
+The swelling and shrinking also contributes to warping or openings in wood flooring.

-That’s right – books require moisture to prevent the pages from turning dry and brittle.
-The lack of moisture can also make the ink flake and the cover warp.
-On the contrary, too much moisture could end up with the book pages sticking together permanently, discoloration, and potentially mold.
+That’s right – books require moisture to prevent the pages from becoming dry and fragile.
+The dryness can also make the ink flake and the cover warp.
+On the contrary, excessive moisture could end up with the book pages sticking together permanently, discoloration, and possibly mold.

-Too little humidity generates static electricity which can affect the internal components of electronic equipment, such as your LED television, laptop, or even your beloved PlayStation.
+Too little humidity generates static electricity which can disturb the internal components of electronic equipment, such as your LED television, laptop, or even your beloved PlayStation.

-Whether you are a collector of paintings or stamps and photos, make sure your home’s humidity is well-balanced year-round.
-Increasing and decreasing of humidity may cause postage stamps to turn fragile and discolored and can even spiral the corners on your photos.
-A lack of moisture in the air can also make the paint used to create artwork brittle or cause it to fracture.
+Whether you are a collector of wall art or stamps and photos, make sure your home’s humidity is well-balanced year-round.
+Increasing and decreasing of humidity could cause postage stamps to become fragile and discolored and can even spiral the corners on your photos.
+A lack of moisture in the air can also make the paint used to create artwork brittle or cause it to crack.

-Are you a wine collector?
-Or a piano player?
+Do you collect win?
+Or play the piano?
 Humidity a major concern for you, too.
-To little humidity can cause the cork in a fine bottle of wine to fracture or shrink, potentially ruining your vino.
+A lack of humidity can cause the cork in a fine bottle of wine to fracture or shrink, potentially damaging your vino.
 Too little humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or end up with cracks in the wood.

-Not sure if your home has the right balance of humidity?
-Call Service Experts Heating & Air Conditioning today for a no-charge in-home comfort analysis to be sure your air isn’t harming your valuable home.
+Want to know if your home has the right balance of humidity?
+Call Service Experts Heating & Air Conditioning today for a no-charge in-home comfort analysis to make sure your air isn’t harming your valuable home.